Resource for GPs to Counsel Patients

 • Most people have no symptoms

-• A fragile virus that dies when it leaves living human cells - not passed on through non-sexual contact e.g. toilets & showers, trying on clothes, medical examinations
+• A fragile virus that dies when it leaves living human cells - not passed on through non-sexual contact e.g. toilets and showers, trying on clothes, medical examinations

 When did I contract the virus?